shushen/dpdk-ovs/docs/04_Sample_Configurations/00_Phy-Phy.md

 ## Overview

-This guide covers a Phy->Phy configuration using IVSHM vports:
+This guide covers a Phy->Phy configuration using physical NICs:

 ```
                                                          __